NASA-IMPACT/admg-backend/adr/0002-GCMD Sync Design Process.md

 **Get notified about keyword changes**

 After each sync, an email will be sent to admins of CASEI (admg@uah.edu).
-The email will include three sections each type of GCMD change: modified, deleted, or new changes.
+The email will include three sections, one for each type of GCMD change: modified, deleted, or new changes.

 ![Solution-EmailNotification](https://user-images.githubusercontent.com/10764915/172690936-c9864012-205d-43e1-8178-4af1cd64e42a.png)